roadrunner-server/roadrunner-docs/intro/config.md

   # HTTP service provides HTTP2 transport
   http2:
-    # enable HTTP/2, only with TSL
+    # enable HTTP/2, only with TLS
     enabled: true

     # to enable H2C on TCP connections, false by default